 Jerram giving an informal 12minute lecture in London 2012.

 The Sky Orchestra is another critically acclaimed large scale touring project, which grew out of a 3 year NESTA Fellowship Jerram was awarded in 2001.
 In 2006 they were commissioned by the RSC and Fierce to fly over Statford-Upon-Avon and in 2007 they launched the Sydney Festival.
 In 2011 the Mayor of London and LIFT commissioned Sky Orchestra to fly over London to celebrate the Olympics, and 30th anniversary of the LIFT festival.
-This year they will fly over Derry for UK City of Culture.
+In 2013 they flew over Derry/Londonderry for UK City of Culture.

 Jerram also creates unusual artwork gifts for his friends and family.
 In 2006 he made a Talking Engagement Ring for his girlfriend.
 The ring has his proposal etched onto the outside of it which can be played back using a miniature record player.
 In 2011, the Talking Ring project was presented at MOMA, Museum of Modern Art, NYC.